menu icon

 Overripe bananas are essential for these delicious lemon banana muffins.

-I use a Baker's Edge Better Muffin Pan because it's compact and browns evenly, but because the muffins sit closer together, overfilling the cups tends to make the muffins run together.
-With this recipe, I ended up with enough extra batter for 2-3 extra muffins, which I cooked in a mini loaf pan.
+I used a specialty muffin pan to bake these, and the shape doesn't allow me to fill the cups to the top.
+With this recipe, I ended up with enough extra batter for 2-3 extra muffins, which I cook in a mini loaf pan.
 If you have a regular muffin pan, you can fill the cups to the top, which should be just enough batter for 12 regular-sized muffins.

 📖 Recipe